By Kurt Clements

-It has been a long cold winter with snow, ice, and rain.
+It has been a long cold winter with snow, ice, and rain in the Aurora and Naperville area.
 Your house has been closed up for months and the garage is a mess.
-Here are 10 home tips to get your home ready for spring.
+Here are 10 home tips to get your home ready for the spring real estate market in Aurora and Naperville.

 Inspect and clean out gutters and downspouts